 QlikView applications manage data automatically, without any manual intervention.
 Its best features include, the in-memory data processing and data compression to 10% of the original size.
 These advantages make it the best in the field.

 There are both advantages and disadvantages to Qlikview as a tool for BI.
 Let us understand each, in detail.

 Qlikview provides a dynamic BI user interface, where, with a single click, one can consolidate, visualize, and analyze data sources to unprecedented precision.

 The visually advanced and dynamic dashboard allows for a good data interpretation and analysis

 Different teams can collaborate and work on the crucial data, as real-time data sharing is enabled in Qlikview.

 Qlikview does not demand high-tech application knowledge to operate it.
 Both, application scripting and dashboard can be handled without much training and any external IT help.
 Any non-technical employee with a little exposure to the application will be skilled enough to work on it.

 The implementation of the application is hassle-free and is simple.
 It doesn't require dedicated maintenance even in the long run.

-Whenever any aggregation, calculation is made on data, the operations proceeds in-memory, while the data will be transferred from back-end to front-end.
+Whenever any aggregation, the calculation is made on data, the operations proceed in-memory, while the data will be transferred from back-end to front-end.
 This saves a lot of storage memory, as the pre-calculated data will not be stored anywhere.